skipperq93/cyberkit/README.md

 ## Building from Source
 If building yourself, you may wish to use the version of Xcode used at the time to build the commit you are building.

-Ensure to run `Tools/Scripts/configure-xcode-for-embedded-development` before 1st build or any time you reinstall/update Xcode.
+Ensure to run `Tools/Scripts/configure-xcode-for-embedded-development` before 1st build or any time you reinstall/update Xcode or its SDKs.

 You will build the "Everything up to CyberKit" target then the appropriate app.